paulinopjc/page-scribe-portal/README.md

+# React Base App

+## Project info

 **What is this project**
 This is a base template with admin and frontend support with CMS page creation and editing on the admin and viewing on the frontend.
 It can be used as a starting point for other projects.
+Images and database are hosted on supabase.

 **Use your preferred IDE**